2/9/2024

 Operator

 Thank you.
 As a reminder, if you'd like to ask a question today, please press star followed by one on your telephone keypad now to enter the queue.
-We're preparing to ask your question.
-Please ensure you are unmuted locally.
-Our first question today comes from Gustav Hegius from SEB.
+When preparing to ask your question, please ensure you are unmuted locally.
+Our first question today comes from Gustav Hagius from SEB.
 Gustav, your line is open.
 Please go ahead.

 speaker

-Thanks, Operator.
+Thanks, operator.
 Thanks for taking my questions.
 If I may start with the gross margin pickup, which was quite impressive.
 You mentioned in your report that the channel mix was a driver to it amongst other things.
-I didn't see that now in the report.
-Could you please explain the different elements driving this gross margin pickup in terms of channel and product mix, raw mass, sprite, what have you?
-That'd be helpful.
+I didn't see that now in the presentation, but perhaps if you could help us sort of size the different elements driving this gross margin pickup in terms of channel and product mix, raw mass, sprite, what have you, that'd be helpful.
+Thanks.

 speaker

-Hi Gustav.
+Hi, Gustav.
 Thank you for the question.
 I can start.
-There are several things driving the gross margin in this quarter and it is also our smallest quarter as you're aware.
-The things we pointed out in various places is of course we continue to see lower material costs and lower product mix on the other hand of things and continued growth in DTC to your point.
-On the other hand of things, as we talked about in Q3 and several times during the year before that, we are still in a situation where we're not utilizing our production capacity fully, which of course still limits the gross margin development to some extent.
+There are several things driving the gross margin in this quarter, and it is also our smallest quarter, as you're aware.
+The things we pointed out in various places is, of course, we continue to see lower material costs and lower freight costs, and a favorable product mix.
+On the other hand, could We are still in a situation where we're not utilizing our production capacity fully, which of course still limits the gross margin development to some extent.

 speaker

 Sure.
-If you were to sort of give the meringue, say that raw mass and fright of the main drivers to the pickup or are the other elements as big of a factor?
+If you were to sort of give them a rank, say that raw mats and freight are the main drivers to the pickup, or are the other elements as big of a factor?

 speaker